mlongval/xcb/README.md

 loop.
 I based the look/function on TurboPascal 3.0 for CP/M --- I felt it was appropriate for a compiler for an 8-bit computer.

-This is a Beta 1.0 Version, so things may not work as expected.
+This is Beta quality software, so things are unfinished.

 Quick info: **xcb** will look for executables (dasm, xcbasic64, x64, text editor) in your $PATH.